csse-uoft/city-digital-twin-ontology/Housing Potential Python/Housing Potential Documentation/Road_Network.md

 ![Figure 1](https://github.com/csse-uoft/city-digital-twin-ontology/blob/751b7cde9ef9c6a9d22b4ba7dded51282c157016/Housing%20Potential%20Python/Housing%20Potential%20Diagrams/Figure%202%20Descriptions%20of%20road%20element%20types%20from%20the%20ORN%20dataset%2C%20including%20ferry%20connections%2C%20standard%20road%20elements%2C%20and%20virtual%20roads%20used%20for%20addressing%20in%20inaccessible%20areas.png)

-*<u>Figure 2: Descriptions of road element types from the ORN dataset, including ferry connections, standard road elements, and virtual roads used for addressing in inaccessible areas</u>*
+*<u>**Figure 2**: Descriptions of road element types from the ORN dataset, including ferry connections, standard road elements, and virtual roads used for addressing in inaccessible areas</u>*

 **All the following properties are for associated with the cdt:RoadLink class, which is a subclass of the RoadLink class in the TransportationInfrastructure ontology.**